Start your care

 This type of ADHD can be especially challenging in classroom or work settings, where sustained attention is expected.
 People may internalise frustration or feel misunderstood.

-Recognising these patterns allows families and educators to respond with compassion rather than criticism; using structured routines, gentle reminders, and strengths-based approaches.
+Recognising these patterns allows families and educators to respond with compassion rather than criticism, using structured routines, gentle reminders, and strengths-based approaches.
 With the right support, such as NDIS therapy services for children, people living with inattentive ADHD can thrive academically, socially, and emotionally.

 Hyperactive-Impulsive Symptoms